gras/SensorWorkshop/python/20-SpinUntilRedPomSeen/README.md

-# 02-HelloWorld
+# 20-SpinUntilRedPomSeen
-##Goal:  Modify and run your first Python program
+##Goal:  Use the camera to find a tribble

 **To Do:**
-* change the code to print "Hello World"
-* run the program to prove that it works
-* add your name instead of "World"
+* put a tribble to the left (where the camera can't see it)
-* run the program again
+* start to spin slowly to the left
+* stop when you see a tribble